 Coordinator of Music

 Dr Nirmali Fenn is a Sri Lankan-born Australian composer.
 She received her initial music education in Australia from the universities of New South Wales and Melbourne, graduating with high distinction.
 With the support of a prestigious Clarendon Fund Scholarship, she later read music at Oxford University, UK.
-She has worked on the faculties of the University of Hong Kong, New York University, University of New South Wales and currently works at Yale-NUS College, Singapore.
+She has worked on the faculties of the University of Hong Kong, New York University and the University of New South Wales.

 Dr Fenn has served as composer-in-residence at a number of major European festivals, most notably the Lakes District Summer Music Festival in the UK and the Saxophone Habanera Festival in Poitiers, France.
 Of the first performance of her song cycle Over Exposed at Abbaye Royaumont in Paris, Le Monde praised it as “standing out in the genre of ‘songs’ of today” and La Croix described it as “deeply moving”.
 Her compositions have been performed by the Arditti String Quartet, Ensemble Cairn, Ensemble Linea, the Kuss Quartet, Melbourne Symphony Orchestra, Tin Alley String Quartet, Sounds Underground, the Endymion Ensemble, the Hong Kong New Music Ensemble, Ensemble Concorde, the SEM Ensemble, Ostravska banda, the Eastman Broadband Ensemble, Mivos Quartet, Ensemble Phorminx and Ensemble United Berlin.